Kinovea/kinovea-docs/source/capture/userinterface.rst

 This value is related to the the image size, frame rate and format, possible on-camera image compression, link bandwidth and possible post-processing done at the driver level.

+You can use this value to estimate the necessary speed for your storage medium to write the uncompressed stream.

-In the case of a non-compressed stream in RGB24 format, the following formula can be applied:
+In the case of a non-compressed stream in RGB24 format, the value is calculated as follows:

 Throughput = (width × height × 3 × frame rate) / (1024*1024)